licao2998/EC601-A1-04/sprint1.md

 ## User Stories

-- I, as a bank staff, want…
+- I, as a bank staff, want to analyze the characteristics of credit card default users and get accurate prediction of the default
-- I, as the credit cards user, want…
+- I, as the credit cards user, want to...

 ## MVP and MVP user stories